Renters rights have changed from 1 May 2026 due to the new Renters’ Rights Act

 • You are responsible for minor repairs like cleaning up condensation, mould, or changing lightbulbs

-• You should take out a tenants contents insurance policy to cover your personal belongings – this will not be covered by your landlord’s building insurance
+• You should consider whether you need a tenants contents insurance policy to cover your personal belongings and any payments to your landlord if you cause damage – this will not be covered by your landlord’s building insurance

 Your responsibilities